 The position will reverse.
 You will have sold at the perfect time.
 And you’ll expect to be able to do that consistently in the future.
 This leads to overconfidence and the belief that you’ll always be able to get out of town just before the market gods unleash their wrath.
 This is a dangerous thought process.

 The position will go on to even bigger profits.
 You will have sold too early.
-And, even though you took a good profit on the trade, you’ll feel bad because you could have made so much more.
+And even though you took a good profit on the trade, you’ll feel bad because you could’ve made so much more.
 This leads you to question every future trade.
 You’re more inclined to hang on longer than you should.
 And you may not be able to get out of town in time.

 And, if the position turns around and starts to move in your favor, then you’ll likely start hanging on to other losing trades longer than you should – hoping they’ll start moving in your favor as well.

 Traders have nothing to gain by looking back at trades they’ve already exited.
 You can’t change your decision whether it’s proven brilliant or stupid.
 All looking back will do is paralyze you, like a pillar of salt, on future trades.